 The Admission Index Score helps to provide equity among student applicants.
 Overall, the Nursing program Admission Index Score computation provides a dynamic index of comparison for students applying to the CBC Nursing program.
 Those students not admitted will need to reapply the following year.

 The application period to apply for the fall of 2014 Nursing program has expired.
 The next application for fall of 2015 will be available on this page the first day of winter quarter, January 2015.
 Students must complete all required courses for evaluation by the end of winter quarter 2015.
 All courses must be verified by official transcript and accompany the application materials.
-If CBC is the only college you have attended, Admissions will provide copies of your transcript.
+If CBC is the only college you have attended, Student records will provide copies of your transcript.

 Advanced placement and transfer students are accommodated on a space available basis.
 Based on the current numbers of students enrolled in both years of the CBC Nursing program, we will not be accepting applicants for the second year of the 2013-2014 Nursing program.
 Please check the website monthly should numbers change and space becomes available.